MicrosoftDocs/labs/labs/insiderdevtour2018/graph/includes/3_Managing_Files_With_MS_Graph.md

 ## Convert content from OneDrive file

-In UWP project go to **Helpers/OneDriverHelper.cs** ConvertContetPDF method and follow the steps:
+In the UWP project go to **Helpers/OneDriverHelper.cs** ConvertContetPDF method and follow the steps:

 - Delete the code